DERGMs: Degeneracy-restricted exponential random graph models: Introduction

-Our work contributes to this understanding and proposes a natural support restriction of ERGMs to \emph{sparse graphs}.
+Our work contributes to this understanding and proposes a natural support restriction of ERGMs to \emph{sparse graphs} and without the dyadic independence assumption.
 The class of sparse graphs that we consider are called $k$-degenerate graphs, defined below.
 We show that restricting support to $k$-degenerate graphs provably reduces the degenerate behavior.
 To formally show improvement in model behavior, we rely on the notion of model degeneracy and stability as defined in \cite{schweinberger2011instability} as our starting points.
 Schweinberger defined stability of sufficient statistics and showed that instability leads to model degeneracy.
 We generalize and strengthen this definition to support-restricted ERGMs, including DERGMs, and prove that stability implies non-degeneracy of the model.

 To decide how to restrict support, we build our intuition on the observation that has been noted in much of the network literature: many real-world networks are sparse in some sense.
 While there are many different notions of sparsity, we use the following class of sparse graphs: a network is said to be sparse if it has bounded \emph{degeneracy}\footnote{Sadly, the two fields - graph theory and statistics - use the same term, degeneracy, for two different concepts.
-We will show that degeneracy-restricted graphs lead to non-degenerate models.}.
-More technically, a graph is said to be \emph{$k$-degenerate} if every induced subgraph has a vertex of degree at most $k$ (\cite{lick1970k, Seidman83}).
+We will show that degeneracy-restricted graphs lead to non-degenerate models.}, defined as follows (see Remark~\ref{rmk:discussionOfDegeneracy} for equivalent descriptions). \begin{definition}[Degeneracy of a graph $g$, \cite{lick1970k, Seidman83}]

+The \emph{k-core} $H_k(g)$ of $g$ is the maximal subgraph of $g$ in which every vertex has degree at least $k$.
+Here, maximal means with respect to inclusion.
+The \emph{degeneracy} of a graph $g$ is the maximum index of its non-empty core: $\max\{k: H_k(g)\neq\emptyset\}$. \end{definition}

+\paragraph{Examples:} Consider a star graph on $n$ nodes.
+It has degeneracy $1$.
+On the other extreme, a fully connected graph has degeneracy $n$.
+Note that the degree of the star graph is $n-1$, but its degeneracy is $1$.
+Figure \ref{fig:core-example} shows a more interesting example of a small network with degeneracy 4, along with its cores.

+Many real world networks tend to have small degeneracy with respect to the number of nodes.
+The table below (adapted from \cite{KarPelPetStaWilb:shellErgm}) shows examples of some sample networks whose degeneracy is much less compared to the number of nodes.

 Without further ado, let us define the model class, and then discuss the graph-theoretic notion more intuitively.